Shawn-Nichol/AndroidKotlinGuide/animation/PropertyAnimation/README.md

 # PropertyAnimation
 The property animation system is a robust framework that allows you to animate almost anything.
 You can define an animation to chagne any object property over time, regardless of whether it draws to the screen or not.
-A property animation changes a propert's value over a specified length o ftime.
-To animate something, you specify the object property that you want to animate, suhc as an objedt's position on the screen how long you want to animat it for and what values you want to animate betwee.
+A property animation changes a propert's value over a specified length of time.
+To animate something, you specify the object property that you want to animate, such as an object's position on the screen how long you want to animate it for and what values you want to animate between.

 The property animation system lets you define  the following characteristics of animations
 - Duration: you specify the duration of an aanimtaitoin.
 Defualt is 300 ms